 The average age of a male grizzly bear is 22 years old, while the average age of females is 26 years old.
 However, the oldest wild grizzly bear lived for about 34 years in Alaska, and it is thought they could live up to around forty-five years old.

 Male bears engage in seasonal breeding fights and this is why their life expectancy is shorter than females.

 Grizzly bears are omnivores and eat a range of animals and plants.
 As an apex predator, they are at the top of the food chain and are not preyed on by any other animal.
-They eat insects, moose, bison, black bears, deer, elk, ground squirrels, caribou, carrion, salmon, trout, grass, seeds, berries and fungi.
+They eat insects, moose, bison, black bears, deer, elk and ground squirrels.
+Other fafourite foods include caribou, carrion, salmon, fisher cats, trout, grass, seeds, berries and fungi.
 They normally eat injured or weak animals, and avoid healthy ones so there is less work when preying.

 These bears have also been known to eat birds and their eggs, and sometimes attack the nests of bald eagles.
 They can also be a nuisance to farmers and cause economical loss as they can target cattle and sheep.

 Grizzly bears may eat about 90 lbs (40 kg) food per day, which can mean they gain a body weight of around 2.2 lbs (1 kg) or more per day.
 In preparation for the winter, grizzly bears increase their food intake during the summer in order to put on weight.

 This is particularly important for females as they need sufficient fat reserves to give birth to and nurse cubs before leaving their winter den.

 In coastal regions, such as in British Columbia and Alaska, grizzly bears supplement their diet with protein.
 For this reason, Alaskan or Canadian grizzly bears tend to grow bigger than those found in mountainous and other non-coastal regions.